AnushkaBhatnagar/Artisano/README.md

 **Database:** PostgreSQL instance hosted on Amazon RDS

+The website was deployed on Google Cloud Platform for the duration of project submission

 ## Credits

 This project was made by Anushka Bhatnagar and [@Cyril Van Leer](https://github.com/Cyril27)